 Last month I attended the excellent People Power conference organised by SMK (the Sheila McKechnie Foundation) in association with the Good Agency.
-Throughout the day I was struck by a recurring theme: what is the appropriate balance for charities to strike between working for or on behalf of the people they represent, as opposed to working . . . → Read More: Do charities need an injection of people power?
+Throughout the day I was struck by a recurring theme: what is the appropriate balance for charities to strike between working for or on behalf of the people they represent, as opposed to . . . → Read More: Do charities need an injection of people power?

 Today the Daily Mail and the Sun claimed their respective campaigns against ‘secret trials’ and the ‘pasty tax’ forced Government to abandon both policies.
 Can newspapers really exert that much influence over policymaking?

-Although I don’t doubt politicians pay attention to what’s in the popular press, I don’t believe securing a policy u-turn is as simple as . . . → Read More: Pasty tax and secret trials: was it really the Mail and the Sun ‘wot won it’?
+Although I don’t doubt politicians pay attention to what’s in the popular press, I don’t believe securing a policy u-turn is as . . . → Read More: Pasty tax and secret trials: was it really the Mail and the Sun ‘wot won it’?

 When the UK Parliament started its summer recess recently, campaigners breathed a collective sigh of relief and dared to hope for a few quiet weeks in which to progress neglected projects, catch up on reading or go on holiday.